beave/meer/doc/source/configuration.rst

        json: enabled       # Original JSON from event

        # If "dns" is enabled, Meer will do reverse DNS (PTR) lookups of an IP.
-       # The "dns_cache" is the amount of time Meer should "cache" a PTR record
+       # The "dns_cache" is the amount of time Meer should "cache" a PTR record.
-       # for.
-The DNS cache prevents Meer from doing repeated lookups of an
+       # The DNS cache prevents Meer from doing repeated lookups of an
-       # already looked up PTR record.
-This reduces overloading DNS servers.
+       # already looked-up PTR record.
+This reduces over-loading DNS servers.

        dns: enabled
        dns_cache: 900      # Time in seconds.